-Object In LSST nomenclature this refers to an astronomical object, such as a star, galaxy, or other physical entity.
+- Object In LSST nomenclature this refers to an astronomical object, such as a star, galaxy, or other physical entity.
 E.g., comets, asteroids are also Objects but typically called a Moving Object or a Solar System Object (SSObject).
-One of the DRP data products is a table of Objects detected by LSST which can be static, or change brightness or position with time.
+One of the DRP data products is a table of Objects detected by LSST which can be static, or change brightness or position with time. - Operations The 10-year period following construction and commissioning during which the LSST Observatory conducts its survey.